Do you sometimes make things too difficult?

 I looked at the four people who were anxiously waiting for my life changing list and then said…

 “What kind of mental state am I in on this island?”

-Four bewildered faces looked back at me.
-One person started to bumble a response, but then I elaborated.
+Four faces looked back at me.
+One person began to respond, but then I elaborated.

 “Because this will impact the movies I choose.”
 I reasoned.

 “I mean, I think you’re probably doing okay.” one person replied with semi-confidence.